hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Enhanced the matrix analysis workflow for a smoother data processing experience.
 - Additional stability and interface improvements.

+## Version 8.1.3 Features
+### Better.
+Stronger.

+- Fixed an issue where files could not be selected in Distortion Correction.
+- Fixed several localization issues.
+- Added file transfer between iOS and Mac.

 ## Acknowledgements